-By default, the log level is set to Warnings.
+By default, log levels are set to warning (case-insensitive).

-View the log levels set for different components:
+To view log levels set for different components, run the following command:

-You can set all log levels (including Disable, Inherited, Verbose, Information, Warnings, Errors, and Fatal Errors) by using the following command:
+To set log levels (including Disabled, Inherited, Verbose, Information, Warnings, Errors, and Fatal Errors), run the following command:

 <class> variable specifies one component of the Linux VDA.
-To cover all components, set it to all:
+To cover all components, set it to all.
+For example: